BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 Known issues:

+* In Azure SQL DB, Microsoft doesn't seem to be running system health sessions for you.
+If you get the error "A session with the name system_health does not exist or is not currently active", you'll need to start your own Extended Events session to capture deadlocks.
+We don't have documentation on that, unfortunately, but we'd love to get help from someone else writing that!
 * If your database has periods in the name, the deadlock report itself doesn't report the database name correctly.
 [More info in closed issue 2452.](https://github.com/BrentOzarULTD/SQL-Server-First-Responder-Kit/issues/2452)